bedwards254/DAprocessingTiers/Tier 3/readme.md

 ---

 ## Virus Scanning
+*This step should take place in the Windows environment.
+Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*
 1. Once the files are extracted, select all of the folders in the Extracted Files folder (Ctrl+A)
 2. Right click and select “Scan with McAfee Virus Defense”
 3. A window will pop up showing how many files are being scanned